-Recognizing the importance of programs like these, the Bohemian Foundation recently awarded the Engaging Kids in Science and Health through Anatomy Project a $3,750 community Pharos grant to keep the project moving forward as university resources shrink.
+Recognizing the importance of programs like these, organizations such as the Bohemian Foundation have been supporting the Engaging Kids in Science and Health through Anatomy Project through community grants that keep the project moving forward as university resources shrink.

 Moving into next year, Dr. Clapp and the rest of the program team plan to continue looking at ways to innovate the curriculum and reach even more students than previous years, all with a focus on the nexus of science, health, and personal action.

 “New collaborations with Rocky Vista University of Osteopathic Medicine and the Fort Collins Museum of Discovery are providing opportunities to reach broader communities and larger groups of kids,” said Dr. Clapp.
 “Particularly for students from underserved communities – who are typically at higher risk for some of the focal health problems – this hands-on experience may be one of the few instances in which they are challenged to take control of their own health before they develop harmful habits.”

 Also new for 2014, was a collaboration with the Little Shop of Physics, Colorado State University's award winning outreach program focused on making science education accessible, innovative, and fun for students and teachers alike.
 Earlier this year, the Engaging Kids in Science and Health through Anatomy project participated in the Little Shop of Physics open house, where hundreds of kids and kids-at-heart were able to get hands-on with science and anatomy.